LibertyAces/BitSwanPump/doc/declarative.md

 Type: _Mapping_

-Checks if `value` exists in the provided key-value map.
+Checks if `what` exists in the provided key-value map.
 If so, it returns the mapped value, otherwise returns default value specified in the `else` branch.

 ```
 !MAP
-value: !ITEM EVENT potatoes
+what: !ITEM EVENT potatoes
 in:
 	7: only seven
 	20: twenty